gren-bean/advent_of_code/2023/README.md

 - See individual files for my notes on each solution
 - Normally I avoid "print debugging", but it is fast for the simple things.
 So I used it a lot for AOC
+- "cheats":
+    - Day 1 part 2 I looked at some solutions megathread